jonathan-laurent/Gobblet.jl/README.md

 Bellman equation in future iterations.
 Because most states get solved in early iterations, using this trick yields a ≈15x overall speedup.
-+ Instead of using a hash table to store the value function, we build an explicit bijection between the set of game states and the [0, 2881473967] integer range.
-This allows a very compact representation of the value function as a bit vector that can easily fit into main memory.
++ Instead of using a hash table to store the value function, we build an explicit bijection between the set of game states and the [0, 2881473966] integer range.
+This allows a compact representation of the value function as a bit vector that can easily fit into memory.

-Using those tricks, a solution can be computed in about eight hours on a personal computer.
+Finally, we note that [Julia](https://julialang.org/) makes writing high-performance code surprisingly painless and natural.

 ## Usage

 To start a game, just use `./run.sh`.
 The optimal strategy is computed and stored at first launch.
+It should take about six hours on a standard desktop computer.